OpenFirma

 sidecar --> audit["Signed audit log"]

 - The Sidecar is the local enforcement point.
-It sees outbound requests and decides whether to forward them.
+It intercepts outbound requests and decides whether to forward them.

 - The Authority is the trust root.
-It signs short-lived capability tokens and streams policy updates and revocations.
+It signs short-lived capability tokens and streams policy updates and revocations to connected Sidecars.

-Those pieces are built around four promises: fail closed, keep the hot path local, make decisions deterministic, and record the exact envelope the policy saw.
+Those components are built around four invariants: fail closed, keep the hot path local, make decisions deterministic, and record the exact envelope the policy saw.

 Where to start